 - Practical reports

 - In-class tests

-Special consideration is made for carers, disabilities and special circumstances.
+Special consideration made for carers, disabilities and special circumstances.

 Are there opportunities to attend dietetics conferences as part of the course?

-Some students do attend conferences to present their projects eg BDA Research Symposium, and British Association For Parenteral And Enteral Nutrition (BAPEN).
+Some students attend conferences to present their projects eg BDA Research Symposium and BAPEN.

-Is there a Dietetics/Nutrition society or group we can be part of?
+Is there a Dietetics/Nutrition society or group I can join?

-Yes there is a Dietetics society, it is organised by the students for the students.
+Yes there is.
+The Nutrition Society is organised by the Univeristy's Student Union and is run for students, by the students.